sohunn/WhatsBulk/CONTRIBUTING.md

 # Contributing

 Thanks for showing your interest in this project!
-Before you make any contributions, a few things are required.
+Before you make any contributions, ensure that:

 - Code must match the existing code style.
 Make sure to run `npm run lint` as this will help you check!